-Continuing competence is achieved by a commitment to learning and integration of new skills and knowledge into practice.
+Continuing competence is achieved by a commitment to learning and integration of new skills and knowledge into practise.
 Effective quality learning encourages the intellectual, emotional and social growth of learners over time.
 Four dimensions establish the essential elements of quality learning.
 These are:

 - Constant acquisition and maintenance of knowledge, skills and attitudes.